-Due to a change to the methodology for valuing future contributions in the 2016 valuation the calculated contribution rates for 2017/18 were generally higher than the 2016/17 rates.
+Due to a change to the methodology for valuing future contributions in the 2016 valuation, the calculated contribution rates for 2017/18 were generally higher than the 2016/17 rates.
 In 2016 the Authority adopted a smoothing approach for the increase in contributions.
-The approach allows for the impact of the change in methodology to be phased in by way of a cumulative 0.5% of salary per year until the higher rates are attained, which has occurred at 30 June 2017 for a small number of funded employers.
-Under this approach the contribution rates for funding employers for 2018/19 will lie in the range of 13.8% to 17.4% of salary.
+The approach allows for the impact of the change in methodology to be phased in by way of a cumulative 0.5% of salary per year until the higher rates are attained, which has occurred at 30 June 2018 for approximately one third of funded employers, including the four employers of the Islands members.
+Under this approach the contribution rates for funding employers for 2019/20 will lie in the range of 12.4% to 17.4% of salary.

-Employer Contributions - Islands
+Employer contributions - Islands